MR-ARMA/CS-Learning-Journey/Data-Structure/Handout/03_Sorting.md

 - find the largest number in prefix `A[:i+1]` and swap it to `A[i]`
 - recursivly sort prefix `A[i]`
 we have another way.
 Let's take a closer look at Selection Sort with a Python implementation.
 After sorting the largest items into a sub-array `A[i+1:]`, the algorithm repeatedly scans the array to identify the largest item that hasn't been sorted yet and swaps it with the item at position A[i].
-While Selection Sort can require Ω(n^2) comparisons in the worst case, it will perform at most O(n) swaps.
+While Selection Sort can require $Ω(n^2)$ comparisons in the worst case, it will perform at most $O(n)$ swaps.

 ```python